 • Don’t sweat the shape too much.
 The meatballs will taste wonderful regardless!

 Soutzoukakia is a convenient make-ahead meal!
-You can make both the sauce and meatball mixture a night in advance.
+You can make both the sauce and the meatball mixture a night in advance.
 Here’s how:

 • Make the sauce a night ahead and store it in a glass container (to prevent staining) in the refrigerator.